March 2025

 The Children’s Service provides childcare for children aged from six weeks to 7 years.
 The crèche facility is regulated by the Care Inspectorate.
 The children’s service area is used for caring for children whilst parents are involved in the adult activity programme in the Centre.
 Although registered and inspected as a crèche, the work undertaken by the staff is more involved and complex than that of a traditional crèche facility due to the nature of the business of the Centre and the reasons for the referral for support.
 For example, children’s services staff will undertake specific pieces of work with individual children following on from the assessment and are required to undertake observations on the children attending and ensure that case records are maintained to identify:

-The Children’s Workers maintain records of each child to assess their developmental stages and to identify where they are in respect of their milestones.
+The Children’s Health and development Workers maintain records of each child to assess their developmental stages and to identify where they are in respect of their milestones.

 2. How many incidents happened to which the duty of candour applies?